thomasmore-imd/devtools/editors/visual_studio_code.md

 #### 1.2.4.1.
 PHP Debug

 After installing and configuring XDebug on your device it will be possible to debug PHP in Visual Studio Code.
+To configure XDebug on your development machines the official XDebug wizard can offer some great help!

 #### 1.2.4.2.
 PHP Getters & Setters